Rhinoplasty in Harley Street, London

 You should refrain from exercise for 2 weeks.
 After this time has elapsed, Dr Khalid Ali will give you specific instructions when you may resume sports and at what intensity.

 Septo-rhinoplasty is often performed as one procedure to address both functional and cosmetic issues of your nose.
 However, if you are only having a septoplasty, you might want to consider using the opportunity to also address anything you would like to change about the appearance of your nose.
 Dr Khalid Ali performs a septo-rhinoplasty to correct any functional problems and to address any cosmetic concerns you have, in the same procedure.

-Whether you would like to undergo nose reshaping for cosmetic purposes, or to correct breathing difficulties, contact Rhinoplasty Harley Street, London and Manchester today so we can start planning your treatment.
+Whether you would like to undergo nose reshaping for cosmetic purposes, or to correct breathing difficulties, contact Rhinoplasty Harley Street, London today so we can start planning your treatment.

 1 Harley Street,